wilsjame/weblog/docs/source/sitesetup.rst

        on:
            branch: main

-The AWS (IAM) access key pair environment variables are set on the settings page on travis-ci.com.
+The AWS (IAM) access key environment variables are set on travis-ci.com from the project's settings page.

 Host and DNS
 ^^^^^^^^^^^^

-The s3 -> domain step involves redirecting requests to a domain name purchased from a registrar to the S3 bucket serving site html.
+The s3 -> domain step involves redirecting requests to a domain name, purchased from a registrar, to the S3 bucket serving site html.
 Set up varies depending on one's choice of hosting and domain name services.
 I registered this domain with Namecheap, but consider keeping hosting and domain name services under the same umbrella for likely (well, hopefully!), easier integration and maintenance.